NordicSemiconductor/asset-tracker-cloud-docs/docs/azure/ContinuousIntegration.rst

     This is an advanced topic for those who need to further develop and customize the nRF Asset Tracker.
     See the `nRF Asset Tracker for Azure GitHub project page <https://github.com/NordicSemiconductor/asset-tracker-cloud-azure-js>`_, for the implementation of the process outlined in this section.

-The project also provides an easily understandable description of the available (and implemented) features, in a single folder called  `features <https://github.com/NordicSemiconductor/asset-tracker-cloud-azure-js/tree/saga/features>`_.

 Prepare your Azure account
 **************************